burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 { return a > b ? a : b; }
 ```

-In a template, declaration keyword **requires** specifying the used constraint.
+In a template, the declaration keyword **requires** specifying the used constraint.

-Starting from C++20 there is a shorthand notation for using concept:
+Starting from C++20 there is a shorthand notation for using the concept.
+Example:

 ```cpp
 template <typename S>